dmckeow/bioinf/README.md

 canu --help ## if you see canu's help message then you are good to go
 ```
 * Alternatively, you can add canu to your path by just copy pasting `export PATH="path/to/your/canu-2.2/bin:$PATH"` into your ~/.bashrc using an editor like vim or nano, save the file changes and then do `source ~/.bashrc`
-* If this isn't working you can also install canu using conda, but is more likely to not work than the binary install
+* If this absolutely isn't working you can also try to install canu using conda

 ## INSTALLATION STEP 3 - download and setup bioinf pipelines, scripts, and databases
 `CHOOSE BETWEEN 3a.
 3b. or 3c. :`